AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 Congrats on solving your error! :tada:

-## Posting a code question checklist
+## Posting a code error question checklist
 *Here's a checklist you can use to craft your question post:*
 - [ ] What is the goal of this code?
 - [ ] Where is this error occurring (notebook/line/chunk)?